The Disc-structure space: Localisations of mapping spaces between operads

-For $\cO$ and $\cP$ dendroidal Segal spaces, Göppl uses these maps to identify the vertical homotopy fibres in the above tower in terms of the matching and latching objects and spaces of derived maps between $\Sigma_k$-spaces, see Theorem 2.1.14 and Remark 2.1.22 loc.cit., under the (mild) assumption that $\cO$ and $\cP$ are \emph{$1$-reduced}, i.e.\ the value at the $0$- and $1$-corolla are weakly contractible (recall that we assume the value at the tree with no vertex is weakly contractible).
+Göppl and Weiss used these maps to identify the vertical homotopy fibres in the above tower in terms of the matching and latching objects and spaces of derived maps between $\Sigma_k$-spaces, see Theorem 3.2.7 and Remark 3.2.15 loc.cit.: